The Cat's Meow: Music

 After the film had been completed, music supervisor Joel C. High realized the version of "Charleston" heard in the birthday party scene was a jazz-tinged arrangement from the 1950s and had Ian Whitcomb & His Bungalow Boys record an authentic 1920s rendition to replace it.
 Bogdanovich preferred the livelier, more contemporary sound of the 1950s version but finally was convinced by High to use the more accurate recording.

 Release

 Box office

 The film premiered at the Locarno Film Festival in August 2001.
-It was shown at the 2001 Flanders International Film Festival in Belgium, the 2001 MIFED Film Market in Italy, the 2002 International Film Festival Rotterdam, and the 2002 Mar del Plata Film Festival in Argentina before going into limited release in the US in April 2002.
+It was shown at the 2001 Flanders International Film Festival in Belgium, the 2001 MIFED (Mercato internazionale del film e del documentario) Film Market in Italy, the 2002 International Film Festival Rotterdam, and the 2002 Mar del Plata Film Festival in Argentina before going into limited release in the US in April 2002.

 The film grossed $3,209,481 in the United States and $437,513 internationally for a worldwide total of $3,646,994.